ProductResume vs Jobscan, Teal, and Resume Worded for PM Resumes

 - A junior PM writing "Led sprint planning for the engineering team" is showing appropriate scope.

-- A senior PM writing the same bullet is showing junior-level scope.
-At senior level, this is a gap.
+- A senior PM writing the same bullet is underpresenting.
+At senior level, this is table stakes, not a highlight.

 ProductResume detects your seniority (11 tiers from student through staff+) and calibrates expectations accordingly.
-A bullet that scores "strong" for a junior PM might score "needs work" for a senior PM.
-Generic tools have no concept of this.
+A bullet rated "strong" for a junior PM might be "needs work" for a senior PM because the bar shifts with your level.

 3. Career Transition Framing